About us

 Major publications & collaborations

-Expansion of Medical Assistance in Dying in Mental Health: Summary of member consultations and recommendations issued by the Special Commission on the Evolution of the Act Respecting End-of-Life Care (13 pages.
-RACOR for mental health © All rights reserved)
+Expanding medical aid in dying in mental health Summary of member consultations and recommendations issued by the special commission on the evolution of the Act respecting end-of-life care (13 pages.
+RACOR in mental health © All rights reserved)

 (Printable and downloadable PDF documents)